mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Stdin text is appended to PROMPT, to set a single PROMPT.

-While _cURL_ is in the middle of transmitting a request, or receiving a response, \<_CTRL-C_> may be pressed once to interrupt the call.
+While _cURL_ is in the middle of transmitting a request or receiving a response, \<_CTRL-C_> may be pressed once to interrupt the call.

 Press \<_CTRL-X_ _CTRL-E_> to edit command line in text editor (readline).